 2018 Call for Submissions

 Each concert will feature an 8.1 speaker diffusion system.
-The acclaimed SPLICE Ensemble is the 2017 featured ensemble and composers are encouraged to submit works for their consideration.
-Any composer regardless of region, age or nationality may submit.
+Acclaimed flutist, Margaret Lancaster, will be the featured performer and composers are encouraged to submit works for her consideration.
+Composers may submit one work.
 Composers whose works are selected must attend and will be required to submit a $60 registration fee at the festival.